Text-It/TextItCLI/docs/TRADEMARK.md

 1. To link to the official TextIt website or repository
 2. In educational or informational materials about TextIt
 3. To indicate that your product is compatible with TextIt
+4. To promote security-related features that integrate with TextIt
+5. In documentation about TextIt's security protocols

 ## Prohibited Uses